Russian opposition leader Alexei Navalny arrested during protests

 Navalny's weapon of choice

-Putin controls and dominates Russian State TV and there has so far been no mention of the demonstrations.
+Putin controls and dominates Russian State TV, where there has so far been no mention of the demonstrations.

 Instead, Navalny and his supporters have turned to YouTube to get their message out, with over 50,000 people watching his live feed as of Sunday morning.